TTWNO/tait.tech/isaif.md

 <p id="197">197.
 Some people take the line that modern man has too much power, too much control over nature; they argue for a more
 passive attitude on the part of the human race.
 At best these people are expressing themselves unclearly, because they fail to distinguish between power for LARGE ORGANIZATIONS and power for INDIVIDUALS and SMALL GROUPS.
 It is a mistake to argue for powerlessness and passivity, because people NEED power.
-Modern man as a collective entity -- that is, the industrial system -- has immense power over nature, and we (FC) regard this as evil.
+Modern man as a collective entity &ndash; that is, the industrial system &ndash; has immense power over nature, and we (FC) regard this as evil.
 But modern INDIVIDUALS and SMALL GROUPS OF INDIVIDUALS have far less power than primitive man ever did.
 Generally speaking, the vast power of “modern man” over nature is exercised not by individuals or small groups but by large organizations.
 To the extent that the average modern INDIVIDUAL can wield the power of technology, he is permitted to do so only within narrow limits and only